Somewhere in the courtyard of Solin Hall somebody throws a beer bottle and it smashes against the concrete.

 “I don’t…” I can’t finish my sentence.
 I don’t know what comes next.
 My friend comes over to me and mouths “Are you okay?”

-“Tom.”
+“*Matt.”
 My sister is being insistent.
-“Tom, what do you want me to do?”
+“Matt, what do you want me to?”

 The story is more complicated than that though.
 For years, I continued attempting to be attracted to women.
 My first make out session happened in the seventh grade with a girl who was so scared I almost felt bad afterwards.
 Throughout this, my gayness didn’t feel real, somehow only abstract.
 “Gay” was just a word I used to find porn.